Loading...

 Reference

-• ping -c <count> <host> : Sends a fixed number of ICMP echo requests.
+• ping -c <count> <host> : Send a fixed number of ICMP echo requests.

-• ifdown <iface> : Brings a network interface down (legacy tooling; behavior depends on distro/network stack).
+• ifdown <iface> : Bring an interface down (legacy workflow; depends on distro/network stack).

-• ifup <iface> : Brings a network interface up and applies configuration.
+• ifup <iface> : Bring an interface up and apply configuration.

-• netstat -tuln : Displays listening TCP/UDP sockets.
+• netstat -tuln : Show listening TCP/UDP sockets.

-• tcpdump icmp : Captures ICMP traffic for packet-level inspection.
+• tcpdump -i <iface> -nn icmp : Capture ICMP traffic on an interface.